 "Becoming the standard for Next.js deployment through superior DX."

-Comparing yourself to GitHub without acknowledging their strengths
+Comparing to GitHub or GitLab without acknowledging their genuine strengths

 Users in r/webdev are often CTOs, product managers, and founders actively evaluating development tools solutions.